Theodore McCarrick Dismissed From the Clerical State

 McCarrick is not expected to face criminal prosecution because the allegations exceed the statutes of limitations in the U.S. jurisdictions where they are said to have taken place.

-Cardinal Daniel DiNardo, the present of the U.S. Conference of Catholic BIshops, issued a statment Saturday:
+Cardinal Daniel DiNardo, the present of the U.S. Conference of Catholic BIshops, issued the following statement Saturday: